 We believe that AT3375 has the potential to address Parkinson's patients who are Gaucher carriers.
-We continue to evaluate AT3375 in preclinical studies for Parkinson's disease, and plan to report late-stage preclinical proof-of-concept results during the second half of 2011.
+We continue to evaluate AT3375 in preclinical studies for Parkinson's disease, and plan to report late-stage preclinical proof-of-concept results prior to the end of 2011.

 We are also currently researching novel approaches to treating patients with Genetic (Familial) Alzheimer's through a Presenillin-1 target and those with Sporadic Alzheimer's, with a focus on a lysosomal enzyme target.
 Our work in Alzheimer's also builds on the understanding of pharmacological chaperones we have developed over the past several years examining treatment of lysosomal storage disorders and our work in Parkinson's disease.
-We expect to continue preclinical proof-of-concept studies in Alzheimer's disease during the remainder of 2011.